 Prerequisite: Spanish 102 or the equivalent or demonstrated competence approved by the instructor.
 Reading, composition, and intense oral practice are covered.
 Grammar is reviewed.
 (3 Lec.)

 (SPA) 202 Intermediate Spanish (3)

-Prerequisite: Spanish 201 or the equivalent.
+Prerequisite: Spanish 201 or the equivalent or demonstrated competence approved by the instructor.
 This course is a continuation of Spanish 201.
 Contemporary literature and composition are studied.
 (3 Lec.)